 Three Trails Cottages, LLC purchased this home in order to save it for is historical value not only as an example of a working class Craftsman style bungalow, but its significance as the birthplace of Ginger Rogers.
 Independence residents love the fact that Ginger Rogers called this city her hometown, but until now, no one other than people who lived in the house had the opportunity to see it.
 As a big Ginger Rogers fan, Marge Padgitt, owner of Three Trails Cottages, LLC took the opportunity to purchase the house in February of 2016.
+The house was sold in 2020 to another party.

 The restoration effort was completed by HearthMasters, Inc. their crews, and subcontractors.
 All of the wiring was replaced, much of the plumbing replaced, floor joists removed and replaced, the entire stone foundation was repaired, and one window was moved to a different location.